tylottr/tf-az-kubernetes/README.md

 * A service policy to allow K8s to access the necessary Azure resources
 * OPTIONAL: An Azure Container Registry for storing images
 * RBAC Groups with role assignments for Reader, Contributor and Owner
+* RBAC Groups with role assignments for Cluster User and Cluster Admin
 * A bootstrapped Kubernetes cluster
   * Kubeconfig stored in .terraform/.kube/clusters/your_cluster_name
   * Admin user named vmadmin with the ssh keys stored in .terraform/.ssh/id_rsa